RebornFlamme/obsidian-frontend/README.md

-# Small projectto learn HTML / CSS
+# Small project to learn HTML / CSS
 Reproduction of the Obsidian interface

 ![Screenshot](images/screenshot.png)